 However, there is one drawback to this option.
 If you have to snake the cables through the walls, then there is labor involved.
 It is pretty easy to run a wire up to a false ceiling and the nursery, but if you have to run it through a conduit, or have to drill, then the labor costs can be prohibitive.
 Unless you have some great volunteers to help with this project.

 Option 2 – Bluetooth Wireless Speakers For Church Nursery

 Another option is to place a Bluetooth wireless speaker in your church nursery like the Ultimate Ears Bluetooth Speaker or the Mackie Bluetooth Speaker.
 I would recommend that you do not use Bose speakers.
 They are way too expensive for what they do, especially in this situation.

-You will need to have either a sound system that has a Bluetooth option or have your sound system connected to a computer like your multi-media computer that is Bluetooth enabled.
+You will need to have either a sound system that has a Bluetooth option or have your audio system connected to a computer like your multi-media computer that is Bluetooth enabled.

 Another option is to connect your mixer to a tablet that is Bluetooth enabled.
 This can be done by taking the auxiliary output of your sound system and connecting it to the line in of your computer or tablet.

-Personally we have had a good experience with Mackie products.
-We currently run a Mackie sound board in our main sanctuary.
+We have had a good experience with Mackie products.
+We currently run a Mackie soundboard in our main sanctuary.

 Option 3 – Wireless Transmitter And Speakers For Church Nursery